Chevrolet Chevette: Initial features and annual updates

-In 1987, Chevrolet dropped the Chevette S model and the diesel engine option (after 324 were sold in 1986, plus 264 Pontiac 1000).
-These were the last General Motors diesel passenger cars built for many decades, following the discontinuation of the Oldsmobile Diesel engine.
+1987: For MY 1987, Chevrolet dropped the Chevette S model and the diesel engine option (after 324 were sold in 1986, plus 264 diesel-engined Pontiac 1000).
+These were the last North American market General Motors diesel passenger cars built for many decades, following the discontinuation of the Oldsmobile Diesel engine.
 The Chevette's price was also dropped to $4,995.
 Sales fell to just over 46,000 units, and production ended on December 23, 1986.